What are containers and why do you need them?

 - What are containers?

 - What is an example of a microservices application?

 - What are container orchestration and Kubernetes?

-- What is the difference between containers and VM images?
+- What is the difference between containers and virtual machine images?

-- How do you get started with containers?
+- How can I get started with containers?

 - How can IBM Cloud Paks help?